How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Ideally, you want to switch from Universal Analytics to Google Analytics 4 as soon as possible.

-Google will discontinue Universal Analytics from July 1, 2023.
-To make sure you don’t lose any historical data, you want to have Google Analytics in place before that date.
+Google will discontinue Universal Analytics on July 1, 2023.
+To ensure you don’t lose any historical data, you should have Google Analytics in place before that date.

-Don’t worry: switching to Google Analytics 4 is quick and easy.
-I’ll take you through the whole process step by step.
+Don’t worry—switching to Google Analytics 4 is quick and easy.
+I’ll walk you through the process step by step.

 How to Upgrade to Google Analytics 4 (Step-by-Step Instructions)